plungepool/wiki-dot-plungepool-dot-dev/src/embedded_programming_in_c.md

-# Embedded Programming in C
+# embedded programming in c.

 I love the [[c programming]] language and [[embedded]] systems.
 As it turns out C has a lot of features that are especially relevant to targeting embedded hardware and these are a few.